ikswotus/EphemeralIndexing/README.md

 #TODO
 * Is there a way to know when a new chunk is created without polling the database to get a chunk list?
-If we could be triggered by postgres/timescale directly, the index could be created (and old ones dropped) before any data was inserted.
+Ideally if we could be triggered by postgres/timescale directly - something like an 'OnChunkCreated()' trigger - the index could be created (and old ones dropped) before any data was inserted and avoid hiccups caused by creating the index.
 * Separate service/library functions?
 Logger can be passed into indexing methods to de-couple from the actual windows service implementation.
 * Helpers to retrieve stats on indexes/indexed chunks: Total #, creation time, size on disk.
 * Option to allow configurable tablespace for index creation.